 Founded in 1976, ASP serves as Bethel's "Washington, D.C., campus."
 Students gain hands-on experience with an internship in their chosen field and explore pressing national and international issues in public policy seminars that are issue-oriented and interdisciplinary.
 Internships are available in a wide range of fields.
 ASP bridges classroom and marketplace, combining biblical reflection, policy analysis, and real-world experience.
 Students are exposed to on-the-job learning that helps them prepare for their futures and gain perspective on God's calling for their lives.
-They are challenged to discover for themselves the meaning of Christ's lordship and how to put their beliefs into practice.
-The aim of the program is to help students prepare to live faithfully in contemporary society as followers of Christ.
-Students enroll in 16 semester hours of credit.
+Academic tracks are available in Public Policy or Strategic Communication.
+Students enroll in 15-16 semester hours of credit.